aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/clone-slides/_index.md

 - Clone at Another Position in another Presentation.
 - Clone at a specific position in another Presentation.

-In title: Aspose.Slides for Android via Java, (a collection of [ISlide](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlide) objects) exposed by the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) object provides the [addClone](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-) and [insertClone](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#insertClone-int-com.aspose.slides.ISlide-) methods to perform the above types of slide cloning
+In Aspose.Slides for Android via Java, (a collection of [ISlide](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlide) objects) exposed by the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) object provides the [addClone](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-) and [insertClone](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#insertClone-int-com.aspose.slides.ISlide-) methods to perform the above types of slide cloning

 ## **Clone at End within a Presentation**
 If you want to clone a slide and then use it within the same presentation file at the end of the existing slides, use the [addClone](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-) method according to the steps listed below: